 If a university or college provisionally offers you a place in Clearing, they will give you a date by which you must enter their course details on the UCAS 'Track' system.
 If you want to be formally considered, you need to select the 'Add Clearing choice' button and enter the course details.
 You can only enter details for one choice so only enter a Clearing choice if the university or college has provisionally offered you a place on the course and you want to accept it.

 Confirming your place

-You can visit Gov.uk university clearing through UCAS page for further information and the UCAS website.
+Find out more about clearing at Gov.uk university clearing through UCAS page or through the UCAS website.
 If you have difficulties accessing the UCAS website to complete your application form, or have any questions about the clearing process, you can contact the UCAS Customer Service team on 0871 468 0468, Monday to Friday, 08:30-18:00 (UK time) and calls from UK BT landline will cost no more than 9p per minute.
-Calls from mobiles and other networks may vary
+Calls from mobiles and other networks may vary.